karthikuppu/writing/personal-token.md

 ### Next steps

-1. Come up with a spec of this system.
-The magic is in the details, and this essay only serves as a primer to give a high level understanding of this system.
-A spec will represent ideal state of this system that we aspire to achieve, without regarding the legal / technical realities of the world.
+1. Flesh out a spec of this system.
+The magic is in the details.
 This spec will act as a North Star to help us prioritize and focus.
 2. Thorough analysis of the messy realities of the world to understand diff(north_star, reality) and have a plan to bridge the gap.
-3. Find motivated, determined, highly competent people to work with and bring this to life - across domains: legal, technical, design, etc.

-To be clear, parts (or even all) of my thinking above will likely change as I continue to learn.
+### Current focus

+- Figuring out the best legal structure to implement personal tokens to minimize burden on users.
+- Getting feedback.

+---

 I'm looking to bring together a small group of ambitious, talented, hard working individuals to bring this to life.
 If you're interested in exploring this with me, [reach out](https://x.com/saltykarthik).
 LFG.